 - Contracts that were expired and had not been renewed as appropriate.

 Distribution of tasks

-Inspectors have observed a lack of clarity with regard to:
+GCP inspectors have observed a lack of clarity with regards to:

 - which tasks were defined in the contract (tasks are sometimes partially described or not described at all);